College of Engineering, Technology, and Architecture

 - CE 615 | Graduate Thesis in Engineering

-- Electives (21 credits, see Course Catalog for more information)
+- Electives (see Course Catalog for more information)

 Below is a list of research thesis topics and projects students in the graduate civil engineering programs have completed.